observablehq/framework/docs/convert.md

 ## Standard library

 As part of our modernization efforts with Framework, we’ve pruned deprecated methods from the standard library used in notebooks.
-The following built-ins are not available in Framework:
+The following notebook built-ins are not available in Framework:

 - [`DOM`](https://github.com/observablehq/stdlib/blob/493bf210f5fcd9360cf87a961403aa963ba08c96/src/dom/index.js)
 - [`Files`](https://github.com/observablehq/stdlib/blob/493bf210f5fcd9360cf87a961403aa963ba08c96/src/files/index.js)